Berkeley-CS195/fa23/syllabus.md

   * **Deadline**: You should complete the QQCR for a lecture prior to the lecture itself.
 See the Accommodations and Late Policy [section below](#accommodations-and-late-policy) for more details.

 We'll do our best to release grades for the first set of QQCRs early, so that you can understand the grading scheme and update and/or correct your QQCR submissions.

+<b>Community guidelines</b>: We reserve the rights to delete and/or not award credit or dismiss students from seminar for remarks that promote hate speech, trolling, harrassment, discrimination, or defamation.
+Serious offenders will be reported directly to both the CS Department Grievances faculty member ([link](https://eecs.berkeley.edu/resources/students/grievances){:target="\_blank"}) and the University [Center for Student Conduct](https://conduct.berkeley.edu/){:target="\_blank"}.

 ## Essays